Nico Hoerner Player Props: Cubs vs. Guardians

-The Chicago Cubs, including Nico Hoerner and his .558 slugging percentage over his past 10 games, battle starting pitcher Cal Quantrill and the Cleveland Guardians at Wrigley Field, Friday at 2:20 PM ET.
+The Chicago Cubs, including Nico Hoerner and his .535 slugging percentage over his past 10 games, battle starting pitcher Tanner Bibee and the Cleveland Guardians at Wrigley Field, Saturday at 7:15 PM ET.

-In his most recent appearance, he had two hits (going 2-for-4 with a double) against the Phillies.
+He strung together three hits (going 3-for-4 with two RBI) in his most recent game against the Guardians.

 Nico Hoerner Game Info & Props vs. the Guardians